The DAPEE Model of Project Management

 A sample of some of some evaluative questions include:

-• Who were the unsung heroes for this presentation?
+- Who were the unsung heroes for this project?

 Keep in mind most workers have sophisticated defense mechanisms that prevent them from accepting meaningful feedback.
 A competent facilitator can help individuals move past their tendency to blame others, take responsibility for their own shortcomings, and hold themselves and others accountable to standards of excellence.